-- Will and/or Trust: You may create a last will and testament in order to make sure all of your property, money, investments, and other possessions are given to the people you choose.
-Sometimes this includes putting your assets into a trust that has specific rules on when and how the money or assets can be used.
+- Will: You may create a last will and testament in order to make sure all of your property, money, investments, and other possessions are given to the people you choose.

-- Guardianship Forms: If you have children that are dependents, filling out guardianship forms ensures they are taken care of by people you trust in case your death takes place before they are of legal age.
+- Guardianship Forms: If you have children that are dependents, filling out guardianship forms makes clear who you want to take care of your children in case you die before they are of legal age.

 The gift of being prepared

 Each of these documents will help clearly outline to your loved ones and doctors how you want to be treated at the end of your life.
 Thinking about death and dying, though difficult, will ensure your medical preferences are respected until the end and allow you to lift the burden of straightening your affairs from your loved ones after you go.

 Cake is a website that helps you proactively make all your healthcare, financial, funeral, and legacy decisions.
 It’s easy to share your end-of-life plan with loved ones so they don’t need to guess about your final wishes someday.
 Create a free Cake plan to get started planning today.